Real Estate in Delft, The Netherlands

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Delft involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could be a flat, a shared house, a studio, or a student room, depending on your needs and circumstances.
 Next, start your search online.
 Websites like Pararius, Funda, and Kamernet are popular platforms for finding rental properties in the Netherlands.
 You can filter your search based on your preferences such as location, price, size, and type of property.
 Social media can also be a useful tool.
 There are several Facebook groups dedicated to housing in Delft where people often post available rooms or apartments.
 Examples include "Rent a room/flat in Delft" and "Delft Housing".
 If you're a student, you might want to check with your university.
 The Delft University of Technology, for instance, offers a service to help international students find housing.
 Another option is to engage a real estate agent.
 While this can be more expensive, it can also save you a lot of time and stress.
 The agent will do most of the work for you, including finding properties that match your criteria, arranging viewings, and handling the paperwork.
 Once you've found a potential place, arrange a viewing.
 This will give you a chance to see the property in person, check its condition, and ask any questions you might have.
 If you're happy with the property, you can then proceed to sign the lease.
 Make sure to read it carefully and understand all the terms and conditions before signing.
 Finally, once the lease is signed, you can arrange for the move.
-Remember to register your new address with the local municipality (Gemeente Delft) within five days of moving in," explained one person living in Delft, The Netherlands.
+Remember to register your new address with the local municipality (Gemeente Delft) within five days of moving in," said one person in Delft.

 Get Quote